Overview

 • 🟣 for Plasticity actions

-• Italics to indicates a menu paths & menu items
+• Italics indicate menu paths & menu items

 To prevent learning and building bad muscle memory, only viable methods and good practices will be shown to achieve a specific action.
 In addition, menu location won’t be listed if those actions have hotkeys, which should help keep things more digestible.
-Although at first all the hotkeys might seem overwhelming, one quite quickly with frequent use, gets accustomed to them, and in the long run they will mayorly speed up ones working speed.
+Although at first all the hotkeys might seem overwhelming, one quickly with frequent use, gets accustomed to them, and eventually they’ll majorly speed up ones working speed.

 Remapping Keys?